- Maldini (1)

 The game finished with a penalty shootout, with Milan up first in front of their own fans.
 It took the Rossoneri three attempts to convert, as Serginho and Pirlo both missed their early penalties before Jon Dahl Tomasson converted.
 Kaka calmly slotted home his spot-kick before the pressure penalty landed at the feet of Shevchenko.
 The forward stepped up and softly struck his shot straight into the body of Dudek.
 Despite a 3-0 lead at half-time, Milan suffered defeat in one of the game’s greatest ever comebacks.

-Kaka found pockets of space in between Liverpool’s midfield and defensive units throughout the first half.
-Drawing out central defenders, the Brazilian created further space in behind for Shevchenko and Hernan Crespo.
+Kaka found pockets of space in between Liverpool’s midfield and defence throughout the first half; drawing out central defenders, he created further space in behind for Shevchenko and Hernan Crespo

-Milan also attacked with longer balls from deeper positions.
-Andrea Pirlo and Clarence Seedorf repeatedly exploited the space in behind for Crespo and Shevchenko to again run on to.
-Kaka also continued to find good pockets of space.
+Milan also attacked with longer balls from deeper positions; Andrea Pirlo and Clarence Seedorf repeatedly exploited space for Crespo and Shevchenko to run on to, and Kaka also found pockets of space

-As Liverpool gradually retreated into a more reserved defensive block, Milan also lacked a smooth connection between Pirlo and the back line.
-This resulted in disjointed build-up play and attacks.
+As Liverpool gradually retreated into a more reserved defensive block, Milan also lacked a smooth connection between Pirlo and the back line, resulting in disjointed build-up play and attacks

-Liverpool set up in a defensive 4-2-3-1, looking to hit Milan Baros early during attacking transitions.
-Until they changed to a 3-4-2-1 in the second half, they struggled to assert themselves in possession.
+Liverpool set up in a defensive 4-2-3-1, looking to hit Milan Baros early during attacking transitions; they struggled to assert themselves in possession until they changed to a 3-4-2-1 in the second half

-Now Liverpool could attack with full width, stretching Milan’s midfield in the process.
-Central spaces soon formed between the Italian side’s units, allowing late runs from midfield for Steven Gerrard and Didi Hamann.
+Now Liverpool could attack with full width, stretching Milan’s midfield in the process; central spaces soon formed between the Italian side’s units, allowing late runs from midfield

 In possession, Liverpool were sluggish and uninspiring.
 Luis Garcia drifted inside from the wide right position, but would have been more effective maintaining attacking width.
 Milan’s central press, meanwhile, choked any play in the centre of the park, making it difficult for the Reds to build.